Alphonse Juin: Italian campaign

+General Alphonse Juin with American generals Geoffrey Keyes, Mark W. Clark, Alfred M. Gruenther, and Lucian Truscott, at Rome City Hall on June 5, 1944.

 In July 1943, Eisenhower, now the Supreme Allied Commander in the Mediterranean Theater of Operations (MTO), raised the possibility of French troops being used in the upcoming Italian campaign with Juin, who accepted on behalf of Giraud, who was in Washington, D.C.
 Juin was placed in charge of a force known as Détachement d'armée A, which was intended to eventually grow into an army headquarters.
 Since it would form part of the U.S. Fifth Army, under the lower-ranking American Lieutenant General Mark W. Clark, Juin styled his command the Corps Expéditionnaire Français (CEF), and took a reduction in rank to Général de corps d'armée.
 When the first division of the CEF, the 2nd Moroccan Infantry Division (2e DIM), arrived in November 1943, it was initially placed under the command of American Major General John P. Lucas's U.S. VI Corps.
 In his diary Lucas noted that Juin "turned out to be not only a splendid soldier but a fine and courteous gentleman as well."

 Clark (left) and Juin (right) in Siena, Italy, July 1944.

 Juin's CEF relieved Lucas's VI Corps in the line when the CEF's second division, the 3rd Algerian Infantry Division (3e DIA) arrived in December.
 For the CEF, the First Battle of Monte Cassino began on 12 January 1944, with the CEF advancing four miles to the upper Rapido River and the main defences of the German Gustav Line.
 After the Allied landings at Anzio on 22 January 1944, he began an attack on Monte Belvedere, about 5 mi north of Monte Cassino.
 On 29 January, he reported to Clark that "At the cost of unbelievable efforts and great losses," the 3rd Algerian Infantry Division had "accomplished the mission which you gave them."

 After three unsuccessful attempts to break the Gustav Line, British General Sir Harold Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy (AAI, later designated 15th Army Group), decided to make a coordinated attack with both the U.S. Fifth Army and Lieutenant General Sir Oliver Leese's British Eighth Army, codenamed Operation Diadem.
 As was the British custom, General Alexander gave his subordinates considerable latitude in how they went about implementing his orders.
 This allowed Juin to put forward a major modification to the plan.
 He proposed that the CEF, now increased to four divisions, advance through the rugged Aurunci Mountains and outflank the German positions.
 He was aware of the difficulty of trying to advance, much less exploit a breakthrough over the mountain trails, but felt that the 4th Moroccan Mountain Division and Moroccan Goumiers could do it.